 01 of 07

 The best way to increase energy efficiency is to limit the air that is allowed into the home.
-Air leaks are not obvious, you'll need to actively search around for cracks, crevices, and other places that air can enter.
+Air leaks are not obvious, so you'll need to actively search around for cracks, crevices, and other places that air can enter.

 Using caulk to fill the crevices and cracks is recommended.
 Caulk has flexibility and makes it great for small areas around non-movable spaces.

 02 of 07

 The most recommended method of reducing energy consumption is to seal air leaks in the heating ducts under the home.
 Use acrylic mastic tape to cover the seams.

 Insulating your water pipes is also great for energy conservation.

 03 of 07